-If the positive family member isolates him/herself at home (eats, sleeps and spends the day away from everyone else), the rest of the family needs to quarantine for 10 days.
-The individual should still watch for symptoms for a full 14 days after exposure.
+If the positive family member isolates him/herself at home (eats, sleeps and spends the day away from everyone else), the rest of the family needs to quarantine for 10 days if they are unvaccinated.
+The individuals should still watch for symptoms for a full 14 days after exposure.
 If the positive family member interfaces with the other family members even with a mask on, the other family members if unvaccinated need to stay quarantined for 10 days after the positive family member's case is resolved (10 + 10 = 20 days).